 Many consider the Queen of Gems to be the South Sea Pearl.
 In North West of Australia, in the warm waters off the coast of Broome, the Pinctada Maxima oyster which produces these pearls is considered to be ideal.

 Voluminous, feminine and warm, pearl connoisseurs go nacres about these types of pearls because while diamonds may be forever the white south sea is just so flattering to a woman's beauty.

 Just take one look at the girl with the Pearl necklace, congress women Nancy Pelosi, (photo top of the page) wearing her unconventional pearl necklace strand, and you get the picture.
 As thick as a rope, this pearl strand consists of contrasting combinations of White, Golden and Black Tahitian Pearls of 11-14mm diameter. .
 One of the most powerful women in the United States, Nancy is known for her spectacular south sea pearl necklaces.

 Non-drilled keepsake pearls are also available in the marketplace.
 But they don't come cheap.
-One large, perfectly round gem of 12 millimeters can cost several thousand dollars.
+One large, perfectly round gem pearl of 12 millimeters can cost several thousand dollars.

 Obscenely plump, they come in extra large sizes and a variety of shapes.
 The chart below shows the wide range of shapes.
 As you move from left to right the pearls become less expensive.